Top US diplomat to return to N. Korea as Trump hails Kim

 - A man 'I know and like' -

+Trump announced Wednesday that Kim sent him a new, "extraordinary" letter and said he expected the second summit to take place "fairly quickly."

+"Very positive things are going to happen with respect to North Korea," he told reporters.

-"Kim Jong Un, a man I have gotten to know and like, wants peace and prosperity for North Korea," Trump told a special session of the UN Security Council on non-proliferation.
+Speaking earlier as he chaired a special session of the UN Security Council on non-proliferation, Trump said: "Kim Jong Un, a man I have gotten to know and like, wants peace and prosperity for North Korea."

-Trump said to expect "very good news" in the coming months and years from North Korea.

-"Many things are happening behind the scenes away from the media which nobody knows, but they are happening nevertheless and they are happening in a very positive way," the president said.
+"Many things are happening behind the scenes away from the media which nobody knows, but they are happening nevertheless and they are happening in a very positive way," he said.

 But Trump also called for the enforcement of sanctions, which the United States has spent years building through the Security Council in response to North Korea's nuclear and missile tests.